maypok86/maypok86/README.md

-        "- 🎓 I'm studying":                  "Computer science, programming and mathematics", "- 👯 I’m looking to collaborate on": "Golang, Kotlin and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- ✍️ My hobbies":                    "Watching filmes, playing chess and listening to music", }
+        "- 🎓 I'm studying":                  "Computer science, programming and mathematics", "- 👯 I’m looking to collaborate on": "Golang, Kotlin and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", }
 }
 ```